Destiny-Kay/Destiny-kay/README.md

+### Hi there 👋, my name is Destiny
+#### I am a full stack developer
+I am a designer and a developer.
+I do design UX just for fun.

+Skills: JAVA/ PYTHON/ JAVASCRIPT/HTML/CSS

+- 🔭 I’m currently working on this page.

 Hi, I am Destiny a Kenyan developer.
 I have worked as a freelance UI/UX designer.
 I love technology and would love to see technology being used to develop sustainable systems.
 I am a proficient full stack web developer.
 #Skills
 🐍 Python